-We had no violations of an MCL on treated water distributed in 2017.
+We had no violations of an MCL on treated water distributed in 2019.

 Untreated water from our wells naturally has iron and manganese above Secondary Drinking Water Standards (SDWS) MCLs.
 We take care of that by treating the water to remove iron and manganese in the treatment plant!
+Careful readers of this report will have noted that water from Well #3 had high color and turbidity in the last test.
+This is due to iron in the water and varies depending on when the sample is taken.
+This color and turbidity are removed during treatment.

-It works very well; iron and manganese have been at undetectable levels in our treated and distributed water in 2017.
+Treatment works very well; iron and manganese have met standards in our treated and distributed water in 2019.